 As summer approaches, we, the denizens of metro Atlanta, are getting ready to run our air conditioners for six straight months.
 But it’s not just the heat we’re trying to get ahead of; we want to lower humidity, too.

-Except that's only kind of true.
+Except that’s the only kind of true.
 Allow us to explain.

 An ERV transfers humidity from one air stream to another.